-The Team Leader for Parks & Open Spaces will be seconded (20% of the time) to the Commercial Services Division of the LATC to manage the staff performing the Sanctuary Grounds Maintenance Contract.
+The Team Leader for Parks & Open Spaces will be seconded (20% of the time) to recover costs from the Commercial Services Division of the LATC to manage the staff performing the Sanctuary Grounds Maintenance Contract.

 The Open Spaces & Facilities Manager will manage and ensure performance of the Sanctuary Grounds Maintenance Contract.